This tutorial will help you understand how to customize your bot’s conversation for each of your end-users.

 Our AIML interpreter attempts to form a match with each sentence found in the input.
 Most of the time, an input will only be one sentence long, but in the case that it is longer, we divide the input based on a hardcoded list of “sentence splitters”.
 These are punctuation marks that generally mark the end of a sentence.

-We’ve recently changed our system to give more control to bot developers.
-This change is backward compatible, so your existing bots that do not have this new property will still work as normal.
+Our system gives control to bot developers.
 When you create a new bot, one of the default bot properties is called “sentence-splitters”, and it includes the following items:

 If you want to change your bot to support different sentence splitters, you will need to perform a couple changes to your bot files.
 For example, let’s say you want to define the semicolon as a sentence splitter: